Plastic Surgery After Major Weight Loss

 Have Concerns About Plastic Surgery After Massive Weight Loss?

-Dr. Cohn or Dr. Anderson will thoroughly examine your areas of concern and evaluate your medical history to determine your candidacy for body contouring.
+Dr. Cohn will thoroughly examine your areas of concern and evaluate your medical history to determine your candidacy for body contouring.
 It’s essential that you provide all the requested information, as it will be important for determining if a specific procedure is suitable for your individual needs.
 This includes whether your weight loss resulted from a surgical procedure (gastric bypass or gastric sleeve) or was accomplished naturally.

 Plastic surgery recovery is unique for every patient.
 This is especially true for plastic surgery after weight loss since not all patients receive the same surgeries.